Belgian GP: Lewis Hamilton cruises to victory

 Just as Schumacher did in his 200th race, Hamilton put in an imperious performance to reach the checkered flag first.

-The Brit has now won 58 of the 200 Grand Prix he has competed in.
+The Brit has now won 58 of the 200 Grand Prix he has competed in, including three in Spa.

-"Sebastian put a great fight on, but I did what I came here to do," Hamilton told Mark Webber after stepping off the top step of podium.
+"It's been a strong weekend for myself and the team," Hamilton told Mark Webber after stepping off the top step of podium.
+"The team have done a great job and I'm really grateful for all the hard work.

+"Sebastian put a great fight on but this is what I said I was coming to do, so I did it."

 After Force India teammates Sergio Perez and Esteban Ocon collided on lap 30, the safety car was called out for debris on the track, a move which blew the race wide open.